Is neophilia killing contemporary art?

 You couldn’t, as you say.
 You know, the Third World is not only needed to feed the bad consciousness of the Northern hemisphere!
 This North which seems to enjoy crying over what it demolishes.
 It destroys everything that it’s not its, then it affords itself the luxury of crying over it.
 It’s extravagant, isn’t it?

 Have you travelled extensively in the Third World, Your Eminence?

 Yes, I have.
 My religious duties have often led me over there.
-I advise everyone to visit the Third World.
+By the way, I advise everyone to visit the Third World.
 At least a bit.
 It is interesting.

 Why are you interested in the Third World, and in particular in Zaire?

 First of all, because there you really meet the wretched of the earth.
 The destitute of the destitution.
 Zaire, my son, is the south of the South.
 I believe to be necessary to witness with your own eyes how much our material wealth does cost to the world.